stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### Operating Principles

 Liquid exfoliation processes, and many other mixing/formulation operations, impart high shear rates ($\dot{\gamma}$) on precursor materials dispersed in solvents.
 This action can generate heat through viscous heating of the fluid ($\dot{Q}$).
-A schematic of a liquid exfoliation process that uses a rapidly rotating impeller inside a closed vessel is shown in the schematic below.
+A schematic of a liquid exfoliation process that uses a rapidly rotating impeller inside a closed vessel filled with solvent and precursor materials is shown in the schematic below.
 When the vessel is allowed to cool naturally in air, the amount of heat that can be dissipated from the system is limited by passive heat transfer modes from the external surface of the vessel to the ambient surroundings (natural convection & radiation, $Q_{nc}''$).
 This can result in uncontrollable and high product temperatures that can affect the mixing process if there is a sensitivity to temperature, and/or impact the reliability of the exfoliation system itself.

 The aim of this build is to provide a low-cost approach that can cool a kitchen blender vessel during the liquid exfoliation of nanomaterials.
-The operating principle of the cooling system is illustrated on the right schematic below.
+The operating principle of the cooling system is illustrated on the right in the schematic below.
 A cooling jacket surrounds the process vessel.
 The internal space is filled with ice cubes and chilled water which removes thermal energy from the process vessel using two heat transfer modes - the latent heat of fusion from a phase change of ice ($Q_{pc}''$) and the sensible heating of liquid water that is enhanced by coolant recirculation ($Q_{cv}''$).

 This build can be combined with the following repositories to create a standalone, low-cost scientific apparatus with speed and temperature control: